MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/building-a-wdf-driver-for-multiple-versions-of-windows.md

 This means that not only does your driver run on future versions of Windows, as it always has, but it also runs on past versions, back to Windows 10 version 1803.

-There are two steps to doing this: specifying build settings in Visual Studio, and performing a runtime check before each invocation of an API that may or may not be present.
+There are two steps to doing this: specifying build settings in Visual Studio, and performing a runtime check before invoking an API or accessing a structure or field that may or may not be present.

 **Note**:
-This feature is optional and a driver should only enable it to build a driver that uses the latest WDF functionality while remaining loadable on earlier versions of Windows that do not have this functionality.
+This feature is optional and a driver should only enable it to build a driver that uses the latest WDF functionality while remaining loadable on earlier versions of Windows that do not have the latest WDF functionality.

 If you do not set **Version Minor (Target Version)** or **Version Minor (Minimum Required)**, versioning remains the same as before.